Bon1138/wiki-brackets-shell/Building-Brackets-Shell.md

-## All Platforms

-### Platform Specific Prerequisites
+### Before you begin

-**Note: Linux Users Only** These setup steps (from developer dependencies to Git setup) are automated via a one-line `wget`.
+**Linux Users Only** These setup steps (from developer dependencies to Git setup) are automated via a one-line `wget`.
 See details in the [Linux](https://github.com/adobe/brackets-shell/wiki/Building-Brackets-Shell#linux) section below.

-**Note: Windows XP Users Only** The grunt scripts used by Brackets do not work with paths that have spaces.
+**Windows XP Users Only** The grunt scripts used by Brackets do not work with paths that have spaces.
 When building on Windows XP, it is important to clone to a folder that doesn't have spaces.
-The default for GitHub is `C:\Documents and Settings\<username>\My Documents\GitHub` This will cause some commands to fail during the grunt setup process.
+The default used by GitHub, the GitHub Shell, etc... is `C:\Documents and Settings\<username>\My Documents\GitHub` Using this folder will cause some commands to fail during the grunt setup process.

 An issue has been filed for this (https://github.com/adobe/brackets/issues/7181).

 In the interim, to build on Windows XP, Create a folder to clone to in the root directory `C:\GitHub\` so that there are no spaces for the build to choke on.

-**Windows XP Users must** download the `Junction` tool from Microsoft (http://technet.microsoft.com/en-us/sysinternals/bb896768.aspx); Once the download has completed, open the zip file and copy `junction.exe` to `c:\windows\system32` then run it once by double clicking it in `Windows Explorer` or typing `junction` from a command prompt.
-This is just to get the license acceptance dialog out of the way before building brackets.

 ### General Prerequisites